Telehealth vs Telemedicine: Differences, Benefits & Use Cases

 Telehealth vs Telemedicine

 Telemedicine is described by the World Health Organization (WHO) as “healing from a distance.”
-This allows you the right to seek care without having to make an appointment with your physician or go to their medical office.
+This allows you to seek care without having to make an appointment with your physician.
+You also do not need to visit a medical office.

 Difference Between Telehealth and Telemedicine